Arraying/portscan/README.md

 ## Usage

-Run the binaries with the desired flags.
+Run the binary with the desired flags.

 ### Required flags